J. Louis Engdahl: Political career

 Out pending appeal on $25,000 bond, Engdahl was a delegate from Illinois to the seminal 1919 Emergency National Convention of the Socialist Party, refusing to either support Adolph Germer, James Oneal, and the party regulars or to bolt the convention to join either of the fledgling Communist organizations — the Communist Labor Party of America or the Communist Party of America.
 Instead, Engdahl remained in the Socialist Party as a leader of the Left Wing faction, which congealed as the Committee for the Third International in 1920.
 Engdahl served as Secretary of this faction until it departed the party in the aftermath of the 1921 Convention.

+At the 1920 Convention of the Socialist Party of America, Engdahl unsuccessfully challenged Morris Hillquit for the role of convention chair.

 From 1920 until July 1921, Engdahl served as editor of the Chicago Socialist, publication of Local Cook County of the SPA, until he was finally removed for political reasons.
 He was also the Secretary of Local Cook County SPA until his resignation on July 21, 1921.

 After the disappointment of the 1921 Convention of the SPA, the Committee for the Third International left the party to mark the world with a short-lived existence as part of the Workers Council group — a small group of Communist adherents who sought to turn their backs on the sectarian infighting of the underground Communist parties.
 This pro-Comintern/anti-underground position proved to be timely, as in December 1921, at the Comintern's request, a "Legal Political Party" called the Workers Party of America (WPA) was established at a convention in New York.
 The Workers Council group was absorbed into the WPA at this time.
 He was elected to the 7 member "Administrative Council" of the WPA on Oct.
 10, 1921.
 He stood as the WPA's candidate for Congress in the New York 12th C.D. in 1922.
 In January 1923 he was elected by the 2nd Convention of the WPA to the party's Central Executive Committee and sat on the inner circle of this group called the Executive Council.

 Engdahl was employed as Managing Editor of the WPA's organ, The Worker, from 1922.
 When that paper moved to daily status in January 1924, Engdahl wore the hat of Editor of The Daily Worker, although as an adherent of the minority Pepper-Ruthenberg-Lovestone faction, he was saddled with a co-editor from the majority Foster-Cannon-Lore faction in February.
 He continued as an Editor at The Daily Worker until 1928.